PhysicsCodesLab/TensorLabXD.jl/docs/src/man/spaces.md

 such that, if `V = GradedSpace(a=>n_a,...)` then `flip(V) = dual(GradedSpace(dual(a)=>n_a,....))`.

-In the structure of `TensorXD.jl`, we only keep the simple objects.
+In the structure of `TensorLabXD.jl`, we only keep the simple objects.
 It means that we don't have objects correspond to ``a^*`` in the language of category.
 Therefore, `dual(a) = conj(a)` both correspond to ``\overline{a}``.
 The dual space
 of a space is denoted in the field named as `dual` in the type definitions.
 If